emilyaseitz/WB_global_inclusion_financial_insights/README.md

 jupyter notebooks

-pandas
+pandas for data anlalysis

-numpy

-seaborn
+numpy for calcs and creating arrays and matrices

+seaborn for exploratory analysis & visualization

-matplotlib
+matplotlib for visualization

-statmodels
+bokeh & plotly for interactive plots

+statmodels for statistical computations including descriptive statistics.